 Diabetes in the Ragdoll

-As in humans, this pathology is chronic hyperglycemia linked to a disorder of glucose metabolism.
+As in humans, this pathology is chronic hyperglycemia linked to a glucose metabolism disorder.

 Hypertrophic cardiomyopathy or myocardiopathy (HCM)

 This hereditary disease can manifest as heart failure.
 It is possible to detect it with a DNA screening test (genetic test).
 The affected cat may be asymptomatic.
 During the consultation, the veterinarian will look for the presence of a murmur in the heart.

 Pay attention to the dental hygiene of the cat!
 Dental plaque and tartar ultimately promote the onset of periodontal disease.